Security posture

 | OpenClaw patch flows | May generate patches, but v0 should not silently commit or push. |

-Wrappers such as Cast Agent, dashboards, and OpenClaw bridges must surface the same confirmations instead of hiding them behind a prettier button.
+Every local client must surface the same confirmations instead of hiding them behind a prettier button.

 Related